 My goal is to give back more.
 But so far that goal has been held back by my failure to better achieve the goal to increase revenue at curiouscat.com.
 I am going to make a new effort to have curiouscat.com give back more going forward.

 I get so much from great open source software like Ruby, Rails, Ubuntu, Apache, MySQL along with lots of less well known software, that it is important to me to contribute to sustaining the environment that will continue to produce such great software.

 Nice talk on fear of looking foolish.
 The speakers discuss the idea that visibility is good.
 Don’t hide.
 Make everything visible and the benefit from many people’s ideas.
 The talk focuses on software development but is true for any work.

 “criticism is not evil” – Very true.
 “At Google we are not allowed to submit code until there is code review.”
 At the bottom line they are repeating Deming’s ideas: improve the system – people are not the problem, bad systems are the problem.
 Iterate quickly.

-This podcast on Lego Mindstorms NXT, Lead Users, and Viral Marketing is interesting.
+This podcast on Lego Mindstorms NXT, Lead Users, and Viral Marketing [the broken link was removed] is interesting.
 The discussion does a good job of explaining how factors like web 2.0 and “open source” can allow business to operate in a new way and take advantage of new opportunities.
 Understanding these ideas is much more innovative than most of what I read in the “business press.”
 And the message is explained clearly, so one does not need to understand these concepts to appreciate the business opportunities.
 See links below: Lego Mindstorms are also just cool.